raspishake/rsudp/docs/index.rst

-The demands of real-time seismic processing, as in many types of scientific operations, require that calculations must be made quickly and calculations remain stable for weeks or months without user intervention. rsudp aims to achieve both of these things, while maintaining a codebase lean enough to run on Raspberry Pi but intuitive enough that users can learn the theory of
+The demands of real-time seismic processing, as in many types of scientific operations, require that calculations must be made quickly and remain stable for weeks or months without user intervention. rsudp aims to achieve both of these things, while maintaining a codebase lean enough to run on Raspberry Pi but intuitive enough that users can learn the theory of